ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lectures/lect01.md

 * The hardware/software interface

 ## C++ basics
-* Our most primitive abstraction in software is the function (also known as a procedural abstraction)
+* Basic abstraction in software: functions
 * C++ functions are different from Python functions
 * Basic elements of a C++ program introduced via the "hello world" program
     * the main function